• Home

 Share on FacebookShare on Twitter

-Okay, so in our last post Introduction to Day Trading Strategies, we talked about the different flavors of trading strategies out there.
-Now, let’s grab our forks and dig into a real classic, maybe the most fundamental approach of all: Trend Following.
-And we’ll focus on one of the most popular tools traders use to do it: Moving Averages (MAs).
+Okay, so in our last post Day Trading Strategies Overview, we talked about the different flavors of trading strategies out there.
+Now, let’s grab our forks and dig into a real classic, maybe the most fundamental approach of all: trend following with moving averages.

-The core idea behind trend following is dead simple: Identify the main direction the market is heading (the trend), jump aboard, and ride it until it shows clear signs of ending.
+The core idea is dead simple: Identify the main direction the market is heading (the trend), jump aboard, and ride it until it shows clear signs of ending.
 Sounds easy, right?
 Well, the devil, as always, is in the details.

 Think about it like surfing.
 You don’t create the wave; you wait for a good one to form, paddle hard to catch it, and then ride it as smoothly as possible.
 You try not to fall off (get stopped out by noise) and you get off before it crashes completely (the trend reverses).
 Moving averages can act like your surfboard and your guide to reading the wave.